GauriSpears/DotNetCoreHost4Delphi/README.md

     function CreateInstance: TNetCoreObject; virtual;
   end;

-// Código para uma classe específica (como exemplo): type
+// Code for a specific class (as an example): type
-  // Proxy para a classe Calculadora do .NET TCalculadora = class(TNetCoreObject) public
+  // Proxy for the .NET Calculator class
+  TCalculadora = class(TNetCoreObject)
+  public
     function Somar(A, B: Integer): Integer;